-Here is some specific information from the MIT Calculator for Illinois and Chicago.
+Here is some specific information from the MIT Calculator for Illinois, Chicago, and Peoria.

 In 2017, a living wage for one adult is: